Ascospore: Taxonomic context and phylogeny

-Ascospores are the defining sexual spores of the division Ascomycota, which—together with the Basidiomycota—comprises one of the two major lineages of the fungal kingdom.
-Ascospory probably originated early in the divergence of Ascomycota from other fungi.
-Its presence is a synapomorphic trait—one that defines and unites this lineage.
-Comparative studies indicate that ascospore-producing fungi (ascomycetes) and basidiospore-producing fungi (basidiomycetes) share a common ancestor with a dikaryotic stage, but evolved different spore-producing structures and dispersal strategies.
-About two-thirds of all described fungal species—around 100,000—belong to Ascomycota.
+Ascospores are the defining sexual spores of the division Ascomycota, which together with the Basidiomycota comprises one of the two major lineages of the fungal kingdom.
+The ability to produce ascospores likely appeared early in Ascomycota evolution.
+In evolutionary terms, it is a synapomorphy: a shared derived trait that helps define Ascomycota as a group.
+Comparative studies indicate that ascospore-producing fungi (ascomycetes) and basidiospore-producing fungi (basidiomycetes) share a common ancestor that included a dikaryotic stage (cells with two separate nuclei), but evolved different spore-producing structures and dispersal strategies.
+About two-thirds of all described fungal species (around 100,000) belong to Ascomycota.
 Molecular surveys suggest that millions more ascospore-producing species remain undiscovered, particularly among microscopic endophytes and soil-dwelling saprobes.

-Historically, ascospore traits—such as size, colour, septation, and surface texture—were central to fungal classification.
+Historically, ascospore traits such as size, colour, septation, and surface texture were central to fungal classification.
 In modern analyses, DNA-based phylogenies are primary, but ascospore morphology still aids in defining species boundaries.
-Molecular identification usually begins with sequencing the internal transcribed spacer (ITS) region, the standard DNA barcode for fungi.
-Additional markers, such as LSU, RPB2, TEF1, are often used to separate cryptic species that share similar ascospore traits.
+Molecular identification often begins with sequencing the internal transcribed spacer (ITS) region, a standard DNA "barcode" region used to tell fungal species apart.
+Additional markers are often used to separate cryptic species that look similar under the microscope.
 DNA barcodes are compared to reference libraries like UNITE and GenBank.
 MycoBank links these sequences to formal species names and physical specimens, preserving the connection between morphology and genetic identity.
 Molecular phylogenies have generally supported traditional groupings based on ascus and ascospore traits.
-However, many spore forms are homoplasious—traits that evolved multiple times independently—prompting taxonomic revision.
+However, many spore forms show homoplasy: similar traits can evolve independently in unrelated lineages, which can mislead classification.
 An exception is the thick-walled, spores of the lichen families Physciaceae and Teloschistaceae, whose shared structure reflects true evolutionary kinship.

 The oldest unambiguous ascospore fossils occur in the Early Devonian-era Rhynie chert, where preserved perithecia contain asci filled with lens-shaped spores.
-Molecular clock studies, using these and a few Carboniferous fossils for calibration, estimate that ascospory arose in the late Neoproterozoic to Cambrian, no unambiguous fossils are known from before the Devonian.
+Molecular clock studies, using these and a few Carboniferous fossils for calibration, estimate that ascospory arose in the late Neoproterozoic to Cambrian.
+No unambiguous fossils are known from before the Devonian.